ray-project/ray/doc/source/cluster/key-concepts.rst

 current capacity of the cluster, the autoscaler will try to increase the number of worker nodes.
 When worker nodes sit idle, the autoscaler will remove worker nodes from the cluster.

-It is important to understand that the autoscaler only reacts to task and actor resource requests, and not application metrics.
+It is important to understand that the autoscaler only reacts to task and actor resource requests, and not application metrics or physical resource utilization.
 To learn more about autoscaling, refer to the user guides for Ray clusters on :ref:`VMs <cloud-vm-index>` and :ref:`Kubernetes <kuberay-index>`.

 .. _cluster-clients-and-jobs: